-To learn more about manufacturing in Saskatchewan, please visit www.saskatchewan.ca/business/investment-and-economic-development/key-economic-sectors/manufacturing.
+To learn more about Saskatchewan’s manufacturing sector, please visit http://www.saskatchewan.ca/business/investment-and-economic-development/key-economic-sectors/manufacturing.

 For more information, contact: